 Your Toro lawn mower may use a different style of air filter.
 For cleaning procedures for other types of filters, read this article.

 Dirty or Damaged Cooling Fins on Your Toro

-Cooling fins can get packed with dirt, grass and oil.
-When the fins are broke or packed with debris, the fins are not able to effectively circulate air around the engine block and cylinder head to keep your engine cool.
+Cooling fins can get packed with dirt, grass, and oil.
+When the fins are broken or packed with debris, the fins are not able to effectively circulate air around the engine block and cylinder head to keep your engine cool.